-Orphaned by a wreck less asshole driving a weapon more painful than a shotgun, their mother was struck down by a car.
-As I drove by that cold April night, I knew it was her.
-I knew the three babies were somewhere close by, and hoped they’d not witnessed such violence and the slow painful death of their mother – it’s somehow akin to losing a patent to cancer in the wild animal kingdom – senseless, gut tearing, anger producing, preventable.
-Unfortunately they weren’t spared the sight as I wonder how god could allow violent acts of pain on anything or anyone.
-I could see six eyes staring out from behind the bushes.
-Tears came to my own eyes and I couldn’t possibly take in what I just saw in the immediate moment.
+Orphaned by a wreckless asshole driving a weapon more painful than a shotgun, their mother was struck down by a car.
+As I drove by the accident that cold April night, I knew it was her.
+I knew her three babies were somewhere close by, and hoped they’d not witnessed such violence and the slow painful death of their mother – it’s somehow akin to losing a patent to cancer in the wild animal kingdom – senseless, gut tearing, anger producing, preventable.
+Unfortunately they weren’t spared the sight as I wonder how god could allow violent acts of pain to happen to any living thing.
+I could see six glowing eyes staring out from the shadows in the brush.
+Tears came to my eyes blurring my vision, not allowing me to immediately take in what I’d seen in that moment.

 They’ve grown quite a bit since then and are not as aggressive in coming to the house.
-They stays outside and bed down every night at the far end of the driveway out of sight although in the morning the impression of their three huddled bodies remain in the leaves.
+They stays outside and bed down every night at the far end of the driveway out of sight, although in the morning the impression of their huddled bodies remain compressed in the leaves.

-If I reflect on the experiences written here I realize how much seems to be about mothers and children.
-In someway mother nature takes care of her children.
-During the COVID19 virus so many things came back into the natural state of the blue sky, the vegetation reborn, and hidden within it all of the animals just months ago nowhere in sight.
+If I reflect on the experiences written here I realize how much seems to be about mothers and children; nature takes care of her own.
+During the COVID19 virus so many things have come back into the natural state of the blue sky, the vegetation reborn, and hidden within it all of the animals just months ago nowhere in sight.
 Humans and our habits have taken over or destroyed most of their habitats.

 But it’s really about protection, about advocating for people that you love, for things that you love, and for experiences in this life.
 Experiences may seem a bit out of place in this context but let me explain.